Sakkanart419/OpenWebUI-Monitor/README.md

 ## Features

-- Set prices for each model in OpenWebUI;
+- **Model Pricing**: Set custom prices for each model in OpenWebUI.
-- Set balance for each user, deduct based on token consumption and model prices, with notifications at the end of each chat;
+- **Balance Management**: Set balances for individual users with automatic deduction based on token consumption or per-message rates.
-- View user data and visualizations;
+- **Group Quota**: Assign users to groups with shared quotas.
+Group quota is consumed first before individual user balances.
+- **Global Quota**: Set a total application-wide quota limit and expiration date to control overall usage.
+- **Usage Reports**: Detailed usage analysis by user and group over specific time periods, with CSV export functionality.
+- **Multi-language Support**: UI available in English, Chinese, Spanish, and Thai.
-- One-click test for all model availability.
+- **Model Testing**: One-click availability testing for all configured models.

 ## Deployment